Yale-Medicaid/Documentation/docs/tmsis/tmsis_getting_started.md

 !!! warning "Don't download files"

-    It's easy—too easy—to accidentally download a file in the explorer.
+    It's easy—too easy—to accidentally begin downloading a file in the explorer.
 T-MSIS data are only allowed to live on Milgram, so do not download them.
-Furthermore, don't download any files with information that could possibly recreate individual-level claims data.
+Furthermore, don't download any files with information that could possibly recreate, or expose, individual-level claims data.

+    ALWAYS double check jupyter notebooks, log files, error messages, or other exploratory output to ensure there is no individual data being displayed before sharing beyond Milgram.

+    Only connect to Milgram on your official Yale Laptop.
+These are HIPAA compliant and encrypted as an additional layer of protection if a file download is ever initiated.

-To make it a bit harder to download files, you can use the Remote Desktop app.
+You can also use the Remote Desktop app to explore files.
 The interface isn't as nice, but it's good to be careful.

 ### Coding